TheProxyCompany/proxy-structuring-engine/README.md

 *   **State Machine as a Blueprint:** The HSM defines the allowed sequences of tokens.
 Each state represents a point in the generation process (e.g., "inside a JSON object," "parsing an integer," "within a Python function definition").
 Transitions between states represent valid steps.

-*   **Steppers: Tracking Progress:** A "Stepper" object keeps track of the LLM's current position within the state machine.
-It remembers the generation history and knows which transitions (and therefore, which tokens) are valid next.

 *   **Logit Masking: Enforcing the Rules:** Before each token is sampled, PSE examines the current Stepper's state.
 It identifies all valid next tokens according to the state machine.
 It then masks the logits (the LLM's raw output probabilities – numerical scores assigned to each possible next token) of all invalid tokens, setting their probabilities to effectively zero.

-*   **Custom Sampling:** The engine provides a method that takes log probabilities and a user defined sampling function (e.g., temperature sampling, top-k sampling).
-This ensures that the LLM only chooses from the grammatically correct options while allowing for different sampling strategies.

 *   **Parallel Exploration:** Many grammars are ambiguous and allow for multiple valid paths.
 The PSE handles this by maintaining multiple Steppers simultaneously, each exploring a different possibility.
 It then selects the "best" path based on the LLM's own probabilities and current state.